mlrun/mlrun/docs/concepts/alerts.md

 See all of the {py:class}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.
 You can configure Git, Slack, and webhook notifications for the alert.

+When you run `store_alert_config`, the alert is automatically reset.

 This example illustrates creating an alert with a Slack notification for drift detection on a model endpoint:

 ```python